qmk/qmk_firmware/keyboards/navi10/readme.md

 ![navi10](imgur.com image replace me!)

-A simple Navigation Cluster format Macropad emphasizing simplicity and symmetry.
-Uses a Pro Micro along with through hole components to create a retro Sci-Fi look and ease construction.
+A simple Navigation Cluster Macropad with retro Sci-Fi vibes.

 Keyboard Maintainer: [emdarcher](https://github.com/emdarcher)
 Hardware Supported: Navi10
 Hardware Availability: links to where you can find this hardware

 Make example for this keyboard (after setting up your build environment):